Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 E5M2), and a bfloat16 baseline.
 Each configuration applies full quantization to both forward and backward passes to both weights and activations, as implemented in the Microscaling library <d-cite key="mx_library"></d-cite>.
-For each format, we train approximately 70 models1 spanning compute budgets from 2 × 1017 to 4 × 1019 FLOPs.
+For each format, we train approximately 70 models1 spanning compute budgets from $ 2 × 10^{17} $ to $ 4 × 10^{19} $ FLOPs.
 Model sizes range from ∼20M to ∼1.7B parameters.
-Token counts are determined using an adapted version of the FLOP accounting code from <d-cite key="brandfonbrener2024loss"></d-cite> Brandfonbrener et al. (2024), originally developed for OLMo scaling law experiments.
+Token counts are determined using an adapted version of the FLOP accounting code from <d-cite key="brandfonbrener2024loss"></d-cite>, originally developed for OLMo scaling law experiments.
 Token-to-parameter ratios in our sweep range from approximately 2 to
-1. Models are trained on the Fineweb-Edu dataset Penedo et al. (2024) <d-cite key="penedo2024the"></d-cite> and the StarCoder dataset Li et al. (2023) <d-cite key="li2023starcoder"></d-cite>, with the longest runs trained on 35B tokens and the shortest runs corresponding to models trained on 301M tokens.
+1. Models are trained on the Fineweb-Edu dataset <d-cite key="penedo2024the"></d-cite> and the StarCoder dataset <d-cite key="li2023starcoder"></d-cite>, with the longest runs trained on 35B tokens and the shortest runs corresponding to models trained on 301M tokens.

 ### Instabilities in Low Precision